Distributed Linearly Separable Computation: System Model

 on $\Ksf$ independent datasets $D_1, \ldots, D_{\Ksf}$.
 As the data sizes are large, we distribute the computing task to a group of $\Nsf$ workers.
 For distributed computation to be possible, we assume the function is \emph{separable} to some extent.
 As the simplest case, we assume the function is separable to each dataset,

-where we model $f_k(D_k)$, $k \in [\Ksf]$ as the $k$-th message $W_k$ and $f_k(\cdot)$ is an arbitary function.
-We assume that the $\Ksf$ messages are independent and that each message is composed of $\Lsf$ uniformly i.i.d. symbols over a finite field $\mathbb{F}_{\qsf}$ for some large enough prime-power $\qsf$.\footnote{ In this paper, the basis of logarithm in the entropy terms is $\qsf$.} We consider the simplest case of the function $g(\cdot)$, the linear mapping.
+where we model $f_k(D_k)$, $k \in [\Ksf]$ as the $k$-th message $W_k$ and $f_k(\cdot)$ is an arbitrary function.
+We assume that the $\Ksf$ messages are independent and that each message is composed of $\Lsf$ uniformly i.i.d. symbols over a finite field $\mathbb{F}_{\qsf}$ for some large enough prime-power $\qsf$, where $\Lsf$ is large enough such that any sub-message division is possible.\footnote{ In this paper, the basis of logarithm in the entropy terms is $\qsf$.} We consider the simplest case of the function $g(\cdot)$, the linear mapping.
 So we can rewrite the task function as